abbyy/ocrsdk.com/iOS/README.md

 pod install
 ````

-Then open a generated `OCRSDKDemo.xcworkspace` workspace and build a it (but specify your access credentials first!).
+Then open a generated `OCRSDKDemo.xcworkspace` workspace and build it (but specify your access credentials first!).

 ###Access credentials